davchez/Data-Analysis-of-Substantially-Small-Data-Sets/README.md

 ### bootstrap-project-unusable.R
 - contains the version which I ran from my computer using personal folder/file paths to reduce the size of the program.
 File paths do not work on any other computer; only included to show how compact the code can be.
 Data folders will not be added to the repository.
-- removes the red linear piecewise function and averaged point per graph from bootstrao-project-public.R; only contains the fitted average sinusoidal model.
+- removes the red linear piecewise function and averaged point per graph from bootstrap-project-public.R.
+Only contains the fitted average sinusoidal model.

 ![Image](unusable-example.png)